Delivering environmental and financial returns through restoration.

 We’re working to make restoration profitable and capable of attracting private investment.
 By making the economic case, we will catalyze a growing space with the potential to deliver significant financial, environmental, and social returns.

 The New Restoration Economy (NRE) is anchored around three pillars:

 Business: NRE is identifying the business models that can enable restoration enterprises—both large and small—to scale.
 We are focused on innovative models that are profitable and impactful.

-Finance: NRE is working to increase private investment in restoration by fostering a pipeline of investable projects, expanding the investor base, and researching financial mechanisms that can support restoration.
+Finance: NRE is growing private investment in restoration by fostering a pipeline of investable projects, expanding the investor base, and researching financial mechanisms that can support restoration.

-Economics & Policy: NRE is quantifying the employment and economic output generated by restoration.
+Economics & Policy: NRE is quantifying the employment and economic output generated by restoration in Brazil and Kenya.
 These analyses are important to mobilize support from governments.